ONSdigital/ons-schema-definitions/docs/dx-eq.rst

     user_id
       The respondent user_id as specified by the respondent management system in use. ru_ref
-      Respondent unit reference number to which the collected data represents.
+      Reporting Unit reference number to which the collected data represents.
 This allows the downstream system to map the responses to individual business/household/person in the original sample as created by the survey team. paradata